 Costs that are covered by the Rain Barrel rebate

 Total rebate amount will not exceed the cost of the device(s), or $400.00 per property.
-Only expenses for purchase of the rain barrel are eligible for a rebate.
-Expense for labor, shipping, and incidental materials related to installation do not qualify, nor do home-made rain barrels.
+Only expenses for the purchase of the rain barrel are eligible for a rebate.
+The expense for labor, shipping, and incidental materials related to installation do not qualify, nor do home-made rain barrels.